-Your employee can take unpaid Additional Paternity Leave if they’re eligible for leave but not pay.
-All Additional Paternity Leave taken after the end of the Statutory Maternity Pay, Maternity Allowance or Statutory Adoption Pay period is unpaid.
+Your employee can take unpaid APL if they’re eligible for leave but not pay.
+All APL taken after the end of the Statutory Maternity Pay, Maternity Allowance or Statutory Adoption Pay period is unpaid.

 Employees are eligible if:

-- they’re employed by you the week (Saturday to Sunday) before their leave and or pay starts
+- they’re employed by you the week before their leave or pay starts (Sunday to Saturday)

-- they are on your payroll and earn at least £109 a week (gross) in an 8 week period
+- they’re on your payroll and earn at least £112 a week (gross) in an 8-week period

-- their partner has at least 2 weeks left of their maternity or adoption pay (APP only)
+- their partner has at least 2 weeks left of their maternity or adoption pay (ASPP only)

-- they give you the correct notice using the forms below
+- they and their partner give you the correct notice

 If an employee doesn’t give you the right amount of notice without a good reason, you can delay the start of leave and the pay period until you’ve had acceptable notice.